alexaandru/nvim-lspupdate/README.md

 There is initial support for Github binary releases (gh_bin "command") with `terraform-ls` being the first to be tested successfully, on Linux.
-It won't work on OSX yet and may work on Windows (untested).
-To support this, there are additional dependencies/requirements:
+It won't work on OSX nor Windows yet.

+To support this type of update, there are additional dependencies/requirements:

-- curl (used to download the .zip files);
+- `curl` (used to download the .zip files);
-- unzip (used to unzip them).
+- `unzip` (used to unzip them).
 - the repo name, .zip file prefix and binary file inside the .zip are identical (i.e. hashicorp/terraform-ls has terraform-ls.\*.zip assets which include a terraform-ls binary, well except for Windows, which also has .exe suffix).